Summer is here. But how prepared are you for the heat?

 The Met Office recorded the highest temperature in Britain in July 2019: 38.7°C in Cambridge, England.
 Find a spot in the shade when the temperature starts to creep up.

 • Shaded rest is essential during peak summer.
 It is a responsibility of both employer and employee.

 • Shaded rest allows for a workforce to rest, hydrate and cool down.

 • Clothing to help with summer heat can be as simple as a cooling towel or cooling vest.

 Heat stress reports made to CIRAS

-CIRAS starts to take health and safety reports on the effects of heat from around May onwards.
-Often the reports are about uncomfortable working conditions due to the heat.
-For example, a frequent topic over the years has been the air-conditioning on trains and buses, and also in signalling and control centres.
+CIRAS typically starts to take health and safety reports on the effects of heat from around May.
+Often the reports are about uncomfortable working conditions because of the heat.
+For example, a frequent topic has been the air conditioning on trains and buses, as well as in signalling and control centres.

 10 hours in 40°C

 A bus driver reported a lack of air conditioning in the drivers’ cabs.
 Buses were fitted with air conditioning units but this was not working sufficiently on older models.